Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 All team names used in advertising must be approved by BCFSA.
 When submitting a team name for approval, you must also include the names of all members who will be a part of the team.

-Teams may identify themselves by team name in advertisements, but the brokerage name must also be prominently displayed and must be easily readable in relation to the rest of the advertisement.
+Teams must clearly identify themselves by team name in advertisements, but the brokerage name must also be prominently displayed and must be easily readable in relation to the rest of the advertisement.
 All advertising that includes the names of unlicensed team members must identify them as being unlicensed.Read the regulatory information on agency

 (e) Foreign Language Advertisements